partite-ai/particles/README.md

 Particles lets you write small, self-contained, capability-sandboxed programs ("particles") that expose typed tools to an LLM.
 The common case: you want to plug a remote system into an LLM, but it has no MCP server, or it has one that dumps so much into the model's context that the rest of the conversation suffers.
 A `particle` ships just the handful of tools you actually want exposed, with hard isolation between the LLM-facing API and the credentials behind it — so you can wire a polished adapter into your harness instead of an off-the-shelf MCP you can't trim.

-A `particle` is one ESM module: a manifest, a few tools, and an explicit list of capabilities (HTTP hosts it can reach, credentials it needs).
+A `particle` is one ESM module: a manifest, a few tools, an explicit list of capabilities (HTTP hosts it can reach), and a declared set of credentials it needs.
 The same artifact works two ways: drop it into Claude Desktop / Cursor / any MCP client via `particle serve-mcp`, or call its tools straight from the shell with `particle run` — useful for Claude Code skills and ad-hoc scripts.
 Every particle also gets a per-particle key/value store out of the box — no declaration needed.

 Six things make it different from "just a script":